The Center of the World…for a limited time only

 From the Beginning

-The moment babies are born, they can recognize their mom’s voice and often their dad’s as well.
-From that moment, you are the most important thing in your tiny human’s world.
+The moment our babies are born, you are the most important thing in your tiny human’s world.

 Occasionally you share that center spot with milk/chocolate/tv, but you are always one of the frontrunners.

-You are the person that they run to when they are sad, happy, scared, anxious, alone.
-The hand that they reach for.
-The one they want the most.
+You are the person that they run to when they are sad, happy, scared or anxious.
+The one they want to be with the most.
 A spot on a golden pedestal.

 The center of your child’s world